Haider-Jamal/Haider-Jamal/README.md

 [+] AI-Assisted Security Tooling
     HexStrike AI & Pentest-AI (PT-AI) — MCP-driven offensive tool orchestration, 150+ modules, used strictly in authorized lab environments

+[+] ARP Poisoning / MITM Lab — Ettercap + Wireshark
+    Topology: Kali (attacker) · Windows 7 (victim 1) · Windows 10 (victim 2) — isolated host-only network

+    Baseline:
+    - Recorded IPv4 + MAC for both Windows hosts (ipconfig /all) and Kali's eth0 (ifconfig)
+    - Verified clean ARP state on both victims (arp -a) — each held the other's true MAC, no Kali entry
+    - Confirmed baseline reachability with ICMP between victims (no poisoning yet)

+    Attack:
+    - Launched Ettercap (GUI mode) on Kali, sniffing on eth0
+    - Performed a host scan, identified both Windows machines from the host list
+    - Assigned Win7 → Target 1, Win10 → Target 2
+    - Enabled IP forwarding on Kali (net.ipv4.ip_forward = 1) so poisoned traffic would route through the attacker instead of black-holing
+    - Launched MITM → ARP Poisoning attack

+    Validation:
+    - Re-checked arp -a on both victims — each host's ARP table now resolved the other's IP to Kali's MAC address, confirming successful cache poisoning
+    - Started a live Wireshark capture on Kali's eth0
+    - Generated ICMP traffic between the two Windows hosts and observed it transiting through the attacker, visible directly in the Wireshark capture — confirming the classic ARP poisoning outcome: two hosts believing they're talking directly to each other while all traffic is silently relayed (and inspectable) through the attacker in the middle

+    Takeaway: demonstrates the core weakness ARP exploits — no authentication on ARP replies — and the practical mechanics of a Layer 2 MITM: poison → verify cache corruption → enable forwarding to stay transparent → intercept with a packet analyzer.
+Also reinforces the blue-team
+    angle: this exact pattern (unsolicited/gratuitous ARP replies, duplicate MAC-to-IP mappings) is what ARP-spoofing detection rules in an IDS/SIEM are built to catch.
 ```

 <br>